arrow-kt/arrow-website/content/docs/learn/collections-functions/non-empty.md

 One concrete example is given by [error accumulation](../../typed-errors/working-with-typed-errors/#accumulating-errors).
 A type like `Either<List<Problem>, Result>` may take us to the weird case in which we end with `Left`, but we have no `Problem`s in the `List`.
-To avoid this problem, Arrow makes `mapOrAccumulate` and `zipOrAccumulate` return `Either<NonEmptyList<Problem>, Result>` instead.
+To avoid this issue, Arrow makes `mapOrAccumulate` and `zipOrAccumulate` return `Either<NonEmptyList<Problem>, Result>` instead.

 The API of non-empty collections follows the conventions from [`kotlin.collections`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/).